betterscientificsoftware/bssw.io/CuratedContent/TenRulesToBuildACommunity.md

 An interesting example from the article encourages projects to seek to develop various forms of [*legitimate peripheral participation*](https://en.wikipedia.org/wiki/Legitimate_peripheral_participation) for newcomers.
 That is, simpler, lower risk tasks that nonetheless contribute to and further the goals of the overall project.
-Another interesting tip was to tag issues with a recogniziable label to indicate such issues are good for newcomers *as well as* to ensure veteran team members leave such issues alone (e.g. don't go fixing them :smile:).
+Another interesting tip is to tag issues with a recogniziable label to indicate they are good for newcomers and also to ensure veteran team members leave such issues alone (e.g. don't go fixing them :smile:).

 A key aspect to *sustainability* is to build a community; not just *users* of the software but also